semaphoreci/docs/docs/programming-languages/cpp.md

 ## System dependencies

 C++ projects might need packages like database drivers.
-As you have full `sudo` access on each Semaphore 2.0 VM, you are free to install all required packages.
+You have full `sudo` access on each Semaphore 2.0 VM, so you can install all required packages.

 ## A sample project

-The following `.semaphore/semaphore.yml` file compiles and executes a C++ source file using two different versions of the g++ compiler, in parallel:
+The following `.semaphore/semaphore.yml` file compiles and executes a C++ source file using two different versions of the g++ compiler in parallel:

 ```yaml
 version: v1.0